skupperproject/refdog/input/commands/site/generate.md

 spec:
   linkAccess: default

-# Direct the output to a file
+# Generate a Site resource and direct the output to a file
 $ skupper site generate east > east.yaml
 ~~~